M&A | Summer 2018

 Her work includes complex commodity financing deals, such as BP’s $2.4bn five-year syndicated pre-export finance facility with Rosneft in 2014, the largest oil-backed transaction in the CIS market that year.
-More recently, she led the team on a deal that saw US oil and gas company Hess sell offshore interests in Equatorial Guinea for $650m.
+She also led the BP team in assisting Iona Energy to complete its acquisition of a stake in the Huntington North Sea oil field.
+This required BP to develop a novel commodity-linked derivative structure in a matter of weeks in order to meet the project deadlines.
 The typical transaction size is in the millions but varies depending on the counterparty and asset.
 For larger deals external counsel will often be used, particularly for work in a different jurisdiction, such as West Africa, and to provide manpower.

 ‘I’ve done a few deals on ridiculously short deadlines, a couple of which require such a quick turnaround that I am not able to instruct external counsel given the tight timeframes involved.
 I can think of a couple of occasions where I haven’t gone home but had to work through to the next day to get the deal closed.
 You can turn up one morning and leave the next afternoon.’